mdmtk/docs/edge/source/guide/csp/cert.md

 ### Overview

 A Digital Certificate is an electronic document that can be used to prove an asserted identity.
 By possessing a valid Public Certificate and its matching Private Key, an entity can assert an identity and then, through Certificate Validation, prove to other entities that it is entitled to assert that identity.
-Certificate Validation is based on verification that an entity possesses the Private Key that is associated with valid Public Certificate for the asserted identity and that was issued by a trusted Certificate Authority (CA).
+Certificate Validation is based on verification that an entity possesses the Private Key that is associated with the valid Public Certificate for the asserted identity and that was issued by a trusted Certificate Authority (CA).

 To acquire a Public Certificate, an entity first generates a Public/Private Key pair.
 The entity then submits the Public Key along with identity information to a Certificate Authority (CA).
 The CA verifies the identity information provided by the requestor, issues a Public Certificate that contains the submitted Public Key and identity information, and signs the Public Certificate using its own Private Key.
 By signing a Public Certificate with its own Private Key, the CA enables other entities that trust that CA to trust the Public Certificate once they verify that it was signed by that CA. Signing also enables entities to verify that the Public Certificate is genuine and has not been modified since it was signed by the CA.